LackOfWitness/MN_HomeLoan_Predictive_Model/README.md

 #### Data Source:
 - The data for the Tableau dashboard was the same as the data used for the model.
-- Financial Institution was identified and merged with the appropiate LEI identifier (performed in Excel using Power Query).
+- Financial Institution were identified and merged with the appropiate LEI identifier (performed in Excel using Power Query).
 - County names were merged with the appropiate county INCITS codes (performed in Excel using Power Query) - allowed for the creation of a map of the United States.
 - Public link to the Tableau dashboard can be found [here](https://public.tableau.com/app/profile/sergei.sergeev/viz/MinnesotaLoanApplicationApprovalHMDAProject4/Dashboard1?publish=yes).

 #### Purpose:
-- Serves as a dynamic filter for other charts
+- The Tableau dashboard provides a comprehensive analysis of loan applications across counties and their outcomes, categorized by loan types and purposes.
-- Allows users to analyze data at a county level by selecting individual counties on the map
+- Allows users to analyze data at a county level by selecting individual counties on the map (heat-map style)

 #### Visualization:
 - A colored map of counties, highlighting geographic data for loans (allowed for filtering of dashboard data by county)